 I want to hire you.
 Yes, you.

 Your work is top notch.
 You and I are a perfect fit.
-The only problem is, I have no idea who you are.
+The only problem is, I have no idea where to find you.

 While it may seem daunting at first, the most important thing you have to do is to know the right people.
 Obviously, this is not going to happen overnight, which is why I’ve got some friendly advice for you, from one freelancer to another: get noticed, and get working.

 It’s the basic idea for any job.
-How will clients start hiring you if they don’t know who you are?
+How will clients start hiring you if they don’t know who you are and where to find you?
 Thanks to the innovative developments of the global workplace, it’s now easier than ever to get out there and make yourself known.
 These are a few things you can do to say, “Hello world.
 I’m here!”

 Networking is Key